-Johanna Kardux is a University Lecturer at the Leiden University Centre for the Arts in Society.
+Johanna Kardux is a guest at the Leiden University Centre for the Arts in Society.

 Areas of interest

 - American literature, 1620 to present

 - Slavery and memory culture